alpfundi/wlrs/README.md

 This theme was forked from [execat](http://execat.github.io).

-I used it for my (site] (http://alain.fundi.me)--- work in progress...
+I used it for my [site](http://alain.fundi.me)--- work in progress...

 ## wlrs is all about: